mockoon/mockoon/CONTRIBUTING.md

 - _@mockoon/cli_; the CLI built with Oclif
 - _@mockoon/serverless_; the package to run Mockoon as a serverless function (AWS lambda, etc.)
-- _@mockoon/desktop_: the desktop application built with Electron and Angular (for the renderer process)
+- _@mockoon/app_: the desktop application built with Electron and Angular (for the renderer process), and the web app (only the Angular part).

 ## Build and run the applications locally during development